kahypar/mt-kahypar/README.md

 3. Run cmake: `cmake .. -DCMAKE_BUILD_TYPE=RELEASE`
 4. Run make: `make MtKaHyPar -j`

-The build produces two executables, which will be located in `build/mt-kahypar/application/`:
+The build produces three executables, which will be located in `build/mt-kahypar/application/`:

 - `MtKaHyParFast`: computes good partitions very fast (for hypergraphs)
 - `MtKaHyParGraph`: computes good partitions very fast (for graphs)
 - `MtKaHyParStrong`: computes high-quality partitions in reasonable time (using n levels)

+Note that `MtKaHyParGraph` uses the same feature set as `MtKaHyParFast`.
+However, it replaces the internal hypergraph data structure of `MtKaHyParFast` with a graph data structure.
+In fact, `MtKaHyParGraph` is a factor of 2 faster than `MtKaHyParFast` for graphs on average.

 Running Mt-KaHyPar
 -----------

 Mt-KaHyPar has several configuration parameters.
-We recommend to use our presets which are located in the `config` folder:
+We recommend to use our presets located in the `config` folder:

 - `default_preset.ini`: default parameters for Mt-KaHyPar Fast/Graph (`MtKaHyParFast`, `MtKaHyParGraph`)
 - `speed_deterministic_preset.ini`: parameters to make Mt-KaHyPar Fast (`MtKaHyParFast`) deterministic
 - `quality_preset.ini`: default parameters for Mt-KaHyPar Strong (`MtKaHyParStrong`)

-Deterministic mode is only supported for Mt-KaHyPar Fast, not Strong.
+Deterministic mode is only supported for Mt-KaHyPar Fast/Graph, not Strong.
-If you want to change parameters manually, please run `./MtKaHyParFast --help` or `./MtKaHyParStrong --help` for a detailed description of the different program options.
+If you want to change parameters manually, please run `--help` for a detailed description of the different program options.
 We use the [hMetis format](http://glaros.dtc.umn.edu/gkhome/fetch/sw/hmetis/manual.pdf) for the input hypergraph file as well as the partition output file.

 To run Mt-KaHyPar Fast, you can use the following command:

     ./MtKaHyParFast -h <path-to-hgr> -p <path to default_preset.ini> -t <# threads> -k <# blocks> -e <imbalance (e.g. 0.03)> -o km1 -m direct

-To run Mt-KaHyPar Fast Graph, you can use the following command:
+To run Mt-KaHyPar Graph, you can use the following command:

     ./MtKaHyParGraph -h <path-to-hgr> -p <path to default_preset.ini> -t <# threads> -k <# blocks> -e <imbalance (e.g. 0.03)> -o km1 -m direct

+Note that the input for Mt-KaHyPar Graph must be also in [hMetis format](http://glaros.dtc.umn.edu/gkhome/fetch/sw/hmetis/manual.pdf).
+We are currently working on to support graph file formats.

 To run Mt-KaHyPar Strong, you can use the following command: